 Before copying from one course to another, read about copying courses.
 We also have a link to a video of the process on that page.

 I have posted the entire policy into the following places: the Online Learning ad that goes in the printed schedule, the Online & Hybrid Courses page on the Online Learning web site, into each online and hybrid course information page on the Online Learning web site.
-It will eventually be inserted into the college catalog.
 You should include it in your syllabi.

 Grade Center totals column